 - Low blood pressure

 Oxycontin withdrawal develops after the body has become accustomed to receiving a constant dose of the drug.
-Repeated use or abuse of an opioid drug cause direct changes to brain chemistry and subsequently function.
-If the individual reduces or stops taking the opioid entierly, a withdrawal syndrome may occur.
+Repeated use or abuse of an opioid drug causes direct changes to brain chemistry and subsequently how it responds and functions.
+If the individual reduces or stops taking the opioid entirely, is very likely that a withdrawal syndrome may occur.

 Who is at Risk for Addiction?

-Addiction to opioid can destroy relationships and negatively impact people overall quality of life.
+Addiction to opioids can destroy relationships and negatively impact a person’s overall quality of life.
 The reasons why some people get addicted to prescription drugs are widely different.
-Some studies suggest genetic factor can play a part, while others directly relate to emotional issues.
+Some studies suggest genetic factors can play a part, while others directly relate to emotional issues.
 Regardless, it is essential to remember that opioid addiction is a reversible and treatable condition.